Solving Free Fermion Problems on a Quantum Computer: Discussion

 One could also consider how block-encoding techniques fare when applied to estimating entries of a free-bosonic thermal correlation matrix $M^{(\beta)}=I/(e^{\beta h}-I)$ of Bose-Einstein form.
-A polynomial approximation as developed in Lemma 7 in Appendix \ref{app:fm} requires a ${\rm poly}(n)$ bound on the mode occupation number, which can however grow as large as the number of particles for a Bose-Einstein condensate.
+A block-encoding of a polynomial approximation as developed in Lemma \ref{lem:fd_poly_apx_main} and Theorem \ref{lem:fermi_dirac_main} in Section \ref{sec:blockencodingmatrixfunctions} requires a ${\rm poly}(n)$ bound on the mode occupation number (so that the matrix function be block-encoded), which can however grow as large as the number of particles for a Bose-Einstein condensate.
 Mathematically, the Bose-Einstein distribution with $\epsilon_i\geq 0$ has a singularity at $\epsilon_i =0$ which has to be avoided (by choosing a small enough chemical potential $\mu$) in order to place any bound.
+Note that similar points about only algebraic speed-ups for local lattice models (Lemma \ref{lem:classicalsim}) were made for bosonic/oscillator systems in a more recent work \cite{sakamoto2025}.

-An outstanding open direction is to compute and optimize the precise implementation overhead and circuit depth for our proposed algorithms, as applied to simulation problems of practical interest.
+Another outstanding open direction is to compute and optimize the precise implementation overhead and circuit depth for our proposed algorithms, as applied to simulation problems of practical interest.

+Let us point out an open question in the setting of time-dynamics on $2^n$ fermionic modes (cf. Eq.~\eqref{eq:timeevolvedcorrelationmatrix}).
+One task that can be performed with poly$(2^n)$ classical effort \cite{TD:freefermion} is computing the overlap

+with $\ket{S_1}$ and $\ket{S_2}$ single-Slater determinant states and $H$ a free fermion Hamiltonian as in Eq.~\eqref{eq:defhmain}, and therefore $\ket{S_3}$ is also a Slater determinant state.
+If $\ket{S_1}\bra{S_1}$ (for simplicity) is a standard-mode-basis Slater determinant state, then it can be expressed as a product of $2^{n+1}$ creation and annihilation operators.
+Using Wick's theorem, evaluating this weight-$2^{n+1}$ correlator in Eq.~\eqref{eq:overlap} requires evaluating products of $2^n$ entries of the correlation matrix (cf. Eq.~\eqref{eq:defMmain}) of state $\ket{S_3}$.
+This task -- at least with naive attempts -- cannot be performed using our methods with poly$(n)$ quantum effort, since we can only evaluate poly$(n)$ entries of the time-evolved correlation matrix, although approximate sampling methods could come into play.